tomathosauce/paradox.js/README.md

 A library for reading paradox database files (*.db)

+***

 ### Usage

 You have to import the ParadoxTable and use `.returnRecords()` method in order to get all records.

+When the file size exceeds 100mb it will produce a memory error, so use `--max-old-space-size=8000` whenever necessary.

 ***